shirha/expedition/README.md

 **isTechno()**

-The screenshots here are either of the Galactic Terminal or Technology Merchants.
+This screenshots is identified by 'Avaliable to Buy' in the upper right.
+These screens are either of the Galactic Terminal or Technology Merchants.

 **isResource()**

-These screenshots capture planet info and planet resources
+This screenshot is identified by the Icons lined-up on the left side.
+These screens capture planet info and planet resources.

 **isStellar()**